Martha Rosler

 Martha Rosler (born 1943) is an American artist.
-She is a conceptual artist who works in photography and photo text, video, installation, sculpture, and performance, as well as writing about art and culture.
+She is a conceptual artist who works in photography and photo text, video, installation, sculpture, site-specific and performance, as well as writing about art and culture.
 Rosler's work is centered on everyday life and the public sphere, often with an eye to women's experience.
 Recurrent concerns are the media and war, as well as architecture and the built environment, from housing and homelessness to places of passage and systems of transport.

 Early life and education

 Born in Brooklyn, New York, in 1943, Rosler spent formative years in California, from 1968 to 1980, first in north San Diego county and then in San Francisco.
 She has also lived and taught in Canada.
 She graduated from Erasmus Hall High School in Brooklyn, as well as Brooklyn College (1965) and the University of California, San Diego (1974).
 She has lived in New York City since 1981.